Frikadellios/Astro4NewYear/src/content/blog/it/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: Stile markdown
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-pubDate: 'Jul 01 2022'
+pubDate: Jul 01 2022
-heroImage: '/blog-placeholder-1.jpg'
+heroImage: "@assets/images/blog/blog-placeholder-1.jpg"
 ---
 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings